TonyRipa/PlaceValue/README.md

 Laurent Polynomial
 -------------------
-<i>laurent.js</i> is a datatype for representing Laurent polynomials; an application of the PlaceValue datatype.
+<i>laurent.js</i> is a datatype for representing Laurent polynomials; an application of the MarkedPlaceValue datatype.
 Laurent polynomials are like regular polynomials except that their powers can be negative.
 For example, 1/x = x^-1 is a Laurent polynomial, not the normal kind of polynomial.
-Whereas Polynomial1.js inherited (by composition) from WholePlaceValue, Laurent.js inherits from PlaceValue.
-This is because WholePlaceValue represents places to the left of the decimal point (radix point) which are positive (or zero) powers, which is good for representing polynomials of positive (or zero) power.
-Laurent on the other hand, needs negative powers which PlaceValue represents as digits to the right of the radix point.
-Laurent polynomials are reduced to user interfaces for PlaceValue.
+Whereas Polynomial1.js inherited (by composition) from WholePlaceValue, Laurent.js inherits from MarkedPlaceValue.
+This is because WholePlaceValue represents places to the left of the PlaceMark which are positive (or zero) powers, which is good for representing polynomials of positive (or zero) power.
+Laurent on the other hand, needs negative powers which MarkedPlaceValue represents as digits to the right of the PlaceMark.
+Laurent polynomials are reduced to user interfaces for MarkedPlaceValue.

 PlaceValue2
 -------------------
-<i>placevalue2.js</i> is a 2D version of PlaceValue, or a floating point version of WholePlaceValue2 (actually implemented this way).
+<i>placevalue2.js</i> is a 2D version of MarkedPlaceValue, or a floating point version of WholePlaceValue2 (actually implemented this way).
 PlaceValue2 is used by <i>Laurent2.js</i>.
 If Laurent Multinomial wants to calculate (x+h)^2/h, then it asks PlaceValue2 to calculate:
 <pre>
   1                 1
  20                20